readymadehost/wordpress-dev-docker/README.md

 Simply add remote docker php cli interpreter, change path mapping and configure remote interpreter everywhere.

-## Container + vscode
+## Remote container extension + vscode

 With vscode's remote container extension, we can simply connect into cli container.

+## For development usages

+- Clone this repo and pull on update.
+ReadyMadeHost cli tool coming soon...

 ## For production usages

-- Planning for ready made host.
-Coming soon...
+- Current docker setup is for development only.
+Planning for ReadyMadeHost coming soon...